timescale/docs/use-timescale/schema-management/about-indexing.md

 SELECT * FROM devices WHERE store_id = M, device_id = M, time > 10
 ```

-This is a perfect query for this index.
+This is an accurate query for this index.
 It narrows down the list to a very
-particular portion.
+specific portion.